 The redirection power built into WordPress is supposed to be a fallback in case you accidentally create a bad URL.
 Use it as a fallback and never intentionally to fix lazy URL writing.

-Creating a WordPress Redirect With a Plugin
+Creating a WordPress Redirect with a Plugin

 As we already covered, there are legitimate times to create a WordPress redirect.
-And if your host doesn’t have a redirect rules feature, you might have to use a WordPress plugin.
+And if your host doesn’t have redirect rules feature, you might have to use a WordPress plugin.
 There are many redirection plugins available for free from the WordPress plugin directory.

 - Redirection is the most popular redirection plugin, by far.
-It’s very easy to use, and can be set up to create redirects using the WordPress core, .htaccess on an Apache server, or NGINX server redirects.
+It’s very easy to use, and can be set up to create redirects using the WordPress core, .htaccess on an Apache server, or Nginx server redirects.

 - Simple 301 Redirects, another popular option, is designed to make redirection as simple as possible.
 It’s easy to use, offers no configuration options, and includes just enough information to make it easy to manually add 301 redirects.